Zhang-Ale/Prince-s-quest/README.md

 WASD to move, Shift to sprint, Space to jump, and Mouse-click buttons to interact.

 **Game goal:**
-Complete the quest from the King.
+Complete the quest from the Prince.

 [**Drive link to download the game**](https://drive.google.com/drive/folders/19G7xJfkdOocILlWpi3dfDGkFLTAWmoOf?usp=sharing)